steolo76/demucs/docs/training.md

 ## Install all the dependencies

-You should install all the dependencies either with either Anaconda (using the env file `environment-cuda.yml` ) or `pip`, with `requirements.txt`.
+You should install all the dependencies either with Anaconda (using the env file `environment-cuda.yml` ) or `pip`, with `requirements.txt`.

 ## Datasets